Photograph by Julie Slavin, Old Bar

 How did I come to be living in the country?
 Years ago I saw the possibility of living a gentler life, one more in tune with nature and in sync with how I wanted to teach yoga and practice it.
 The stunning beauty of my environment, the rich diversity of wildlife and the peace, quiet and fresh air that I enjoy are intrinsic to my yoga practice.
 I created an amazing vision with the help of my friends and I am now blessed to be living it.

 Writing is a constant in my life.
-I’ve written some chapters of The Book of Eve, a sort of memoir.
-It may or may not get published, but the writing itself is a challenge and a joy.
+In 2020, I wrote a memoir.
+It may or may not get published, but the writing itself has been a challenge and a joy, another path of healing.

 Even more personally